BackofenLab/B2_06_BLAST/README.md

 **d1)** In order to start building the extended hits we first need a way to merge two single hits.
 In order to do that implement the `merge_single_hit_with_single_hit` function which takes two arguments: hit1 and hit2 and the max_distance threshold.
 The function returns two values.
 The first value is the flag which is True if the hits were merged and False if they were not.
 The second value is the extended hit as a list if the hits can be merged and None otherwise.
+Please make sure to sort extended hits according to their index in the query (first) and the index in the database (second).
 The sum of differences between the indexes of the query sequence and the database sequence should be less than the max distance threshold.
 In order to compute the distance use the following formula (we want the distance of adjacent hits to be zero):